thomassilvi/GoSimpleConfigLib/README.md

 notes/restrictions:
 - it works only for the following types : string, int, uint, bool and struct (fields with other types are ignored)
+- field name in the struct must begin by an uppercase (otherwise the field is not settable)
 - for import, if configuration structure does not contain a field defined in the config file, the setting is ignored
 - utf8 only